Manaslu Circuit Trek - 12 Days

 Hike from Deng to Namrung

 The last part of your walk to Namrung comes with a mix of scenic and challenging trails.
-In the early part of walking on the banks of the Budi Gandaki River is easier.
-Namrung is famous for bird watching and its cultural show but does not offer a view of any mountains, but the green hills and mountain culture should make it special.
+The early part of the walk along the banks of the Budhi Gandaki River is easier.

 About Namrung Village and Teahouses